TCGV/blog/_posts/2020-05-17-sandboxing-frontend-apps-with-docker.md

 I'm often required to evaluate simple take home projects from candidates applying to front-end developer positions at our company.
 In these projects candidates are asked to implement a few UI components that take user input and produce an output, nothing fancy, but enough to get a grasp on the candidate's familiarity with modern front-end frameworks and to ask follow up questions about his design decisions in the interview that follows.

-It's open to the candidate to choose the front-end framework that he's most comfortable with (eg: React, Angular, Vue) for this exercise, and we also ask him to share his solution in a GitHub repository as to facilitate the reviewing process.
+It's open to the candidate to choose the front-end framework that he/she is most comfortable with (eg: React, Angular, Vue) for this exercise, and we also ask him to share his solution in a GitHub repository as to facilitate the reviewing process.

 So after reviewing a few dozens of these projects I started using a simple sandboxing approach that I'm sharing in this article in order to quickly an easily build and run these apps and assess them in a controlled manner.